msevestre/CKD-Quakification/re_output/Report.md

 ![](images/003_section_undefined-section-3/010_section_undefined-section-10/011_section_Atenolol_Healthy/10_time_profile_plot_Atenolol_Sassard_Healthy_100_mg_PO.png)

+<a id="figure-3-7"></a>

-Figure 7: Simulation of the pharmacokinetics of Atenolol after a single dose of 100 mg in healthy subjects.
-Observed data (circles) presented from Sassard.
+**Figure 3-7: Simulation of the pharmacokinetics of Atenolol after a single dose of 100 mg in healthy subjects.
+Observed data (circles) presented from Sassard.**

 <br>